kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 #### About the data:

 1. First of all, I believe (with 95% confidential interval) that the two file sources (name "Geneva 1" and "Annecy" in the folder) have some complementary relations: as you go through the results in the excel, you will find that if you set the Torquay data paragraphs as benchmark, there are a lot of missing sub-paragraphs in Geneva that exist in the Annecy data and vice versa, for quick check, see example of paragraph 1531 at around row 2147 in the excel file.
-This kind of completementary relations appear quite frequently across the whole agreements (an easy way to see more, just follow the Annecy data).
+This kind of complementary relations appear quite frequently across the whole agreements (an easy way to see more, just follow the Annecy data).

    + Kristy's comments: The notes at the end of the United States' schedule in "Annecy.pdf" (p.
 63 by document's numbering, p.67 of PDF) say:
 "1.
 The provisions of this supplemental schedule are subject to the pertinent notes appearing at the end of Schedule XX (original), as authenticated at Geneva on